Edwin Swale: World War I service

 Swale was transferred to the unemployed list on 5 February 1919.
+On April 11, 1918, while flying Sopwith Camel B3817, he crashed while making a forced-landing in bad weather in a field at Hazebrouck while on a low-level interdiction mission.
+He was unharmed.
+Then on September 17, 1918, his aircraft - Camel E4406 - was hit by German anti-aircraft over Ostend.
+Again, he was uninjured.

 List of aerial victories

 Between the wars

 After the war Swale returned to Chesterfield, joining the family clothing business.
 He served as an alderman on the Borough Council between 1927 and 1933, and was an instructor in the Derbyshire and Lancashire Gliding Club, and for a while held the club's altitude record of 7000 ft.
 He also competed in the 1938 National Gliding Contests, flying a Grunau Baby.

 World War II service

 During World War II, Swale returned to service in the Administrative and Special Duties Branch of the Royal Air Force Volunteer Reserve, being granted a commission "for the duration of hostilities" as a pilot officer on probation on 26 September 1939.
 He was promoted to flying officer on 14 February 1940, made an acting squadron leader on 1 January 1944, and was promoted to that rank on 15 July 1944.
 He served with the "Ultra" cryptanalysts who cracked the strategically important German Enigma machine code.
 He also served with the RAF Second Tactical Air Force.
 Swale received mentions in despatches on 14 June 1945 and 1 January 1946, by which time he was an acting wing commander.